memmaker/vigilo-confido/readme.txt

  - 20+ cutscenes from the remakes
  - ~50 new scripted abilities with unique skills for each class
  - 200+ new voice files (Unit responsonse sounds)
- - 5 new units (Cyber Floater, Thin Man, Berserker, Muton Elite, Andromedon)
+ - 6 new units (Cyber Floater, Thin Man, Berserker, Muton Elite, Andromedon, Outsider)
  - 3 new weapon types in T1, T2 & T3 versions (Swords, Shotguns, Sniper Rifles)
  - Complete new graphics for all T2 & T3 weapons and armors
  - Complete rebalancing of all weapons, armors, units and deployments